Repeatable phrases are helpful for bringing consistency to customer service.

 Great communication is an art.
 Honing it to a keen edge is a science.
 These customer service phrases will go a long way in helping you improve on the craft in the meantime.

-If four years at Help Scout have taught me anything, it’s that improving your ability to convey information in a concise, friendly style will yield better results than anything else.
+Improving your ability to convey information in a concise, friendly style will yield better results than anything else.
 There are few “hacks” for talking to customers, and nothing delivers quite like consistently delightful communication.